Despite the fact that Zion Williamson and R.J. Barrett are teammates, they'll be compared to each other now until the NBA Draft.

 The biggest point Williamson has going for him.
 Duke struggles mightily on both sides of the floor when he's out of the game.
 Barrett helps Duke when he's playing, but the Blue Devils generally fare just fine without him.

-An important disclaimer: it's important not to read too much into on/off-court splits this early in the season.
+An important disclaimer: it's important not to read too much into on/off-court splits.
 They take several games to regulate.
 With that said, the difference here is massive, and it has to be taken into account to some extent.
 A possible explanation behind these numbers: Tre Jones is an awesome point guard who can run the team, while Cam Reddish is a similarly-sized wing to Barrett who can replicate a lot of his skills.

 There's no one like Williamson.
 On Duke, or in college basketball.
 He's a defensive monster who also scares defenses.
 Jack White has been solid thus far, but it's a clear downgrade when he replaces Williamson.
 The gaps will narrow as the year goes on, but keep an eye on these splits.